 Copper has a lower coefficient of thermal expansion.
 This parameter measures the tendency of a material to change in volume as a function of temperature.
-Copper’s lower value is very important for cables since it reduces the risks of sag and destructive forces in joints.
+Copper’s lower value is very important for cables since it reduces the risks of destructive forces in joints.

 Copper shows good resistance to creep; essential to avoid relaxation of contact pressure and for components of complex shape.
 Aluminium on the other hand exhibits evidence of significant creep at room temperature, whereas a similar rate of creep is only shown by high conductivity copper at 150°C.